marc-mabe/php-enum/README.md

 [![Total Downloads](https://poser.pugx.org/marc-mabe/php-enum/downloads.png)](https://packagist.org/packages/marc-mabe/php-enum)
 [![Latest Stable](https://poser.pugx.org/marc-mabe/php-enum/v/stable.png)](https://packagist.org/packages/marc-mabe/php-enum)

-This is a native PHP implementation to add enumeration support to PHP >= 5.3.
+This is a native PHP implementation to add enumeration support to PHP.
 It's an abstract class that needs to be extended to use it.